Which Cannabis Growing Medium Is Better – Soil, Rockwool, Peat Moss, or Coco Plus Perlite?

 • Unpredictable organic matter and bacteria impact.

-Pink Runtz Seeds logo
+Pink Runtz Seeds for sale

 Pink Runtz Seeds